The better your customer lifetime value (CLV) is, the more profitable your business is going to be.

 The key point here is to understand the preferences of your customers.
 Which communication methods do they like to use?
 How would they like to be contacted?
 How often do they want to hear from you?

-Customer loyalty is tough to foster, but when you’re interacting with your customers through the expected channels with the right amount of frequency, you will increase your CLV.
+Customer loyalty is tough to foster, but when you’re interacting with your customers through the usual channels with the right amount of frequency, you will increase your CLV.

 If you want to enhance CLV, learn to play longball.
 Avoid shortsighted strategies that generate immediate revenue but do nothing to nurture customer longevity and loyalty.